-RATING

-1 2 3 4 5 NO

-Indicator 1: The school psychology intern or practic um student uses word

-processing, spread sheets, test

-scoring software and other computer resources to fun ction more effectively and

-efficiently.

-Basis of rating:

-Indicator 2: The school psychology intern or practic um student uses information

-resources and technology

-(e.g., CD ROM, the World Wide Web, e-mail, interaction ctive television, distance

-learning technology) to acquire

-information, current research findings, and continuin g professional development

-Basis of rating:

-, o

-Indicator 3: The school psychology intern or practic um student uses technology

-when designing, implementing, -

-and evaluating instructional programs or intervention s for infants, children, and

-youth.
-(This includes the used of

-adaptive technology as appropriate.)

-Basis of rating:

-STANDARD #11: TOTAL NUMBER OF RAT INGS

-3 = Minimum total number rated at 4, or 5 for Applic ed Experience

-• • • -

-Ratings for Fall/Spring

-RED COLOR Practicum or Applied Experience St tudent (electronic signature)

-BLUE COLOR Supervisor (electronic signature)

-Evaluator's signature Date

-Graduate Student 's signature Date

-(The student's signature indicates only that the eva Justian has been discussed with ı tha etuda nt)

-(The student's signature mulcates only that the eva iuation has been discussed with ı me stuut 111.)
+Standard #11: The school psychology intern or practicum s information sources and technology in ways that safeguard RATING 1 2 3 4 5 NO Indicator 1: The school psychology intern or practicum student processing, spread sheets, test scoring software and other computer resources to function more efficiently.
+Basis of rating: Indicator 2: The school psychology intern or practicum student resources and technology (e.g., CD ROM, the World Wide Web, e-mail, interactive televalearning technology) to acquire information, current research findings, and continuing professionals as is of rating: vision, distance Indicator 3: The school psychology intern or practicum student when designing, implementing, and evaluating instructional programs or interventions for infaryouth.
+(This includes the used of adaptive technology as appropriate.)
+Basis of rating: STANDARD #11: TOTAL NUMBER OF RATINGS 3 = Minimum total number rated at 4, or 5 for Applied Experi ence Ratings for Fall/Spring RED COLOR Practicum or Applied Experience Student (e BLUE COLOR Supervisor (electronic signature) electronic signature) Evaluator's signature Date Graduate Student 's signature Date (The student's signature indicates only that the evaluation h nas been discussed with the student.)
 Revised 3/18, 1/21

-ACVISCU 3/10, 1/21

-Appendix 5: Faculty Practicum Evaluation Form
+Appendix 5: Faculty Fieldwork & Practicum Evaluation Form